 Even though cable modem manufacturers state a certain speed on their modem packages, those speeds are usually unobtainable.
 For example, the NETGEAR CM400 modem states a speed on the package up to 340 Mbps.
 However, ISPs will limit this speed for various reasons.
 Comcast states the CM400 will actually reach speeds up to 215 Mbps on their network.

 The speed you get will only be a certain percentage of the stated package specification.
 Why is that?
 Various factors like the type of server, total number of users on the network, computer equipment, services offered by the internet provider, and other factors will throttle the full output of your modem speed.

 Keep in mind that the stated data rate (download and upload speed) is just a maximum theoretical number.

-Even DOCSIS 3.1 modems may advertise speeds of 6 or 10 Gbps, however the ISPs will limit these cable modems to 1 Gbps due to network capabilities.
+Even DOCSIS 3.1 modems may advertise speeds of 6 or 10 Gbps, however the ISPs will limit these cable modems to 2.5 Gbps or slower due to network capabilities.

 Cable Modem Channel Bonding